 Also, when too much shampoo or conditioner remains on the scalp, this can cause tingling and itching, so it is important to rinse the hair thoroughly.

-When a doctor can find no other clear cause of scalp tingling, sensitivity may be to blame.
+When a doctor can find no other apparent cause of scalp tingling, sensitivity may be to blame.

 A range of skin conditions can cause tightness, itching, and a tingling sensation on the scalp.
-These symptoms often accompany a rash, and they may appear before the rash begins.
+The specific symptoms of these conditions may vary.

 Some of these skin conditions include:

-- Seborrheic dermatitis.
-This causes swollen, red patches of skin that may have white- or yellow-crusted scaling.
+• Seborrheic dermatitis: This condition causes swollen patches of skin that may have white- or yellow-crusted scaling.
 It can also cause itching and scalp tingling.
 In infants, doctors call seborrheic dermatitis “cradle cap.”

-- Psoriasis.
-One form, called plaque psoriasis, causes red patches of skin with silvery scales to develop on the body, and scalp psoriasis is a common manifestation.
+• Psoriasis: One form, called plaque psoriasis, causes inflamed patches of skin with raised scales to develop on the body, and scalp psoriasis is a common manifestation.

-Some medications that treat attention deficit hyperactivity disorder, or ADHD, also have this side effect.
+Some medications that treat attention deficit hyperactivity disorder (ADHD) also have this side effect.
 For instance, lisdexamfetamine (Vyvanse) caused paresthesia in 2% of participants who took it during a clinical study.

 Topical and prescription antifungal treatments are available, including antifungal shampoos.